lauravlad/lauravlad.github.io/_posts/2020-08-27-heart_disease_modeling.markdown

 14. Target: diagnosis of heart disease (angiographic disease status)(0 = absence of heart disease, 1,2,3,4 = presence)

-First we imported the necessary packages for data analysis and vizualisations:
+First we imported the necessary packages:
 ```
 import pandas as pd
 import numpy as np